zscaler/terraform-provider-zpa/docs/resources/zpa_application_segment.md

 ---
 # zpa_application_segment

 The **zpa_application_segment** resource creates an application segment in the Zscaler Private Access cloud.
-This resource can then be referenced in an access policy rule.
+This resource can then be referenced in an access policy rule, access policy timeout rule or access policy client forwarding rule.

-## Example Usage
+## Example 1 Usage

 ```hcl
 # ZPA Application Segment resource